 Screen size is important when deciding which video solution best suits your event.
 Room dimensions, video content, and the furthest viewer are factors to remember which will help optimize your attendees’ experience.
 While there are issues and exceptions that require thinking differently, the screen-size formula helps to solve them in a rational way.

+As you peruse the internet looking for video options for your event, you may get stumped on what size screen is needed for the venue you’re booking.
+What do you really need?
+Most people want a BIG screen.
+Is the largest screen best for your event?
 As it goes with most technology, the answer isn’t always simple.
 All of the content on screen needs to be seen by everyone in the room.
 If the screen is too large, it means someone is viewing only part of the content.
 Appropriate screen size depends on three factors:

 - Room dimensions

-For instance, people only need to see general information while watching a movie.
+People only need to see general information while watching a movie.
 They don’t need to see every pixel of information because things are moving quite fast and they can obtain all of the information they need simply by watching.
 One might think a person could sit pretty far away from the screen without asking for a refund on his ticket.